shiweifu/SFTagView/README.md

 ## SKTagView

-This project is derived from [SFTagView](https://github.com/shiweifu/SFTagView),which tries to build a view displaying tags without using UICollectionView and supports auto layout.It's a good begining,but not good enough.
+This library is derived from [SFTagView](https://github.com/shiweifu/SFTagView),which tries to build a view displaying tags without using UICollectionView and supports auto layout.It's a good beginning,but not good enough.

-So I try to make it more auto layout.After tring a lot,I inspired by UILabel.Now it just works like a UILabel and supports single line and multi-line.
+So I tried to make it more auto layout.After having tried a lot,I inspired by UILabel.Now it just works like UILabel and supports single line and multi-line.

 ### Installation with CocoaPods